 These scholarships do not require an application, but do require the student to meet the requirements for the scholarship(s).

-GMC pledges to match the tuition levied by the University of Vermont for Vermont resident applicants who meet our admission standards and who enroll full-time.
+GMC pledges to match the tuition levied by the University of Vermont for Vermont resident applicants who meet our admission standards and who enroll full-time by awarding them the $20,500 Vermont Tuition Match Scholarship.
 We want applicants to know they have the option of attending a Vermont private institution with the advantages of small classes and strong student advising, and that opportunity is not out of reach financially.

 Historically tied to the United Methodist church, the college community reflects a vital respect for spiritual valued, individual conscience, and interfaith dialog.
 All eligible students are awarded $2,000 annually.

 Green Mountain College is located in the Vermont-New York Slate Valley, a region rich in Welsh heritage.
 All eligible students are awarded $2,000 annually.

 This scholarship of $2,500 annually is awarded to incoming students who have had a parent/grandparent or sibling graduate from Green Mountain college.
 The grant is not based on need or merit.

 This $5,000 per year scholarship is available to students who have already completed a minimum of 50+ hours of community service at the Food Project and 50+ hours at another registered non-profit organization at the time of application.